Antimicrobial resistance: United Kingdom

+United States

+The Centers for Disease Control and Prevention reported that more than 2.8 million cases of antibiotic resistance have been reported.
+However, in 2019 overall deaths from antibiotic-resistant infections decreased by 18% and deaths in hospitals decreased by 30%.

+The COVID pandemic caused a reversal of much of the progress made on attenuating the effects of antibiotic resistance, resulting in more antibiotic use, more resistant infections, and less data on preventive action.
+Hospital-onset infections and deaths both increased by 15% in 2020, and significantly higher rates of infections were reported for 4 out of 6 types of healthcare associated infections.

+India

+Owing to rampant misuse, over-prescription, and unregulated over-the-counter access to antibiotics, the growth of AMR superbugs has proliferated in India.
+Pharmacies surveyed by the Karnataka government revealed that 80% of drugs were being sold without a prescription.

+A National Centre for Disease Control survey revealed that more than half of inpatients were using "antibiotics from the ‘Watch’ category of WHO’s AWaRe classification, which should be reserved for severe infections."

+In 2019, India reported 300,000 deaths because of infections relating to AMR, India also reports the most number of tuberculosis cases resistant to antibiotics.

 History

 The 1950s to 1970s represented the golden age of antibiotic discovery, where countless new classes of antibiotics were discovered to treat previously incurable diseases such as tuberculosis and syphilis.
 However, since that time the discovery of new classes of antibiotics has been almost nonexistent, and represents a situation that is especially problematic considering the resiliency of bacteria shown over time and the continued misuse and overuse of antibiotics in treatment.

+Already in 1940, in their letter to the editor of Nature journal, Abraham and Chain identified the enzyme penicillinase as responsible for the deactivation of penicillin in penicillin-resistant bacteria.
+This discovery was the first step in understanding the mechanisms of microbial resistance to β-lactam antibiotics.
 The phenomenon of antimicrobial resistance caused by overuse of antibiotics was predicted as early as 1945 by Alexander Fleming who said "The time may come when penicillin can be bought by anyone in the shops.
 Then there is the danger that the ignorant man may easily under-dose himself and by exposing his microbes to nonlethal quantities of the drug make them resistant."
 Without the creation of new and stronger antibiotics an era where common infections and minor injuries can kill, and where complex procedures such as surgery and chemotherapy become too risky, is a very real possibility.
 Antimicrobial resistance can lead to epidemics of enormous proportions if preventive actions are not taken.
 In this day and age current antimicrobial resistance leads to longer hospital stays, higher medical costs, and increased mortality.